 Referral to the Fertility Clinic

 If you are having trouble in conceiving then your first appointment will almost always be with your General Practitioner (GP).
-If you and your GP feel a referral to the fertility clinic is appropriate then your GP should write to us, or arrange an appointment through the NHS Choose and Book System.
+If you and your GP feel a referral to the fertility clinic is appropriate then your GP will arrange an appointment for you.
 All patients, irrespective of whether they fulfill the criteria for NHS funded assisted conception are able to be seen in the fertility clinic, so all aspects of the fertility clinic are NHS funded for anyone requiring the service irrespective of your individual circumstances